hjhart/hjhart.blog/_posts/2014-03-08-rolling-back-git-push-wp-engine.markdown

 ---
 layout: post
 title: "Rollback commits in WPEngine"
-summary: "Rolling back to a specific commit using the Git Push feature for WPEngine"
+excerpt: "Rolling back to a specific commit using the Git Push feature for WPEngine"
 comments: true
 ---